nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 2b.
 User already has a timetable imported before.

     * 2b1.
-Academic Schedule Manager deletes all lessons from previously imported timetable.
+Academic Schedule Manager informs user that previously imported lesson will be deleted.

       Use case resumes at step 3.